thebiggest0/pycharm-github-docs/docs/pages/index.md

 # Introduction

-why new cst student need to know how to do this, importance/ purpose and why need to do this For more information see website for details.
+Why new cst student need to know how to do this, importance/ purpose and why need to do this For more information see website for details.

 Welcome term 1 CST students this document will guide you through setting up your PyCharm and Github.